Trump: 'Thousands' Of Parents Of Korean War Vets Asked For His Help During Campaign

-WASHINGTON (CBSLA) — President Trump spoke to Fox News’ Bret Baier on Wednesday and perhaps wishes now that he hadn’t.
+WASHINGTON (CBSLA) — President Donald Trump spoke to Fox News’ Bret Baier on Wednesday and perhaps wishes now that he hadn’t.

-During the interview in which the president gave himself high marks for a summit in Singapore with North Korean dictator Kim Jong-un, the president raised eyebrows when he seemed to dismiss the strongman’s record on human rights.
+During the interview in which the president gave himself high marks for a summit in Singapore with North Korean leader Kim Jong-un, the president raised eyebrows when he seemed to dismiss the strongman’s record on human rights.

-The White House Thursday distanced themselves from the president’s remarks suggesting Kim “loves his people” and is “very smart” and that he wasn’t trying to sugarcoat Kim’s long list of human rights violations.
+The White House Thursday distanced themselves from the president’s remarks, suggesting Kim “loves his people” and is “very smart” and that he wasn’t trying to sugarcoat Kim’s long list of human-rights violations.

-Eyebrows were also raised by a claim the president made about the parents of Korean war veterans\ pleading with him personally about getting their son’s remains back.
+Eyebrows were also raised by a claim the president made about the parents of Korean War veterans pleading with him personally about getting back their sons’ remains.

 “We have thousands of people who have asked for that — thousands and thousands of people,” Trump said.
 “So many people asked when I was on the campaign.
 I would say, ‘Wait a minute, I don’t have any relationship.’
 But they said, ‘When you can, president, we’d love our son to be brought back home — you know, the remains.”